 Fun Music Fact: While Patrick’s father and younger brother are both great singers and multi-instrumentalists, Patrick claims he has no musical talent.

-Megan discovered her interest in making quality healthcare accessible to everyone when she was working as a healthcare attorney in a large defense firm in Louisiana.
+Meghan discovered her interest in making quality healthcare accessible to everyone when she was working as a healthcare attorney in a large defense firm in Louisiana.
 Wanting to do more to help patients navigate the complex healthcare system in the United States, she left the corporate legal world to work in the nonprofit sector.
-Megan has a Juris Doctor/Doctor of Civil Law degree from Louisiana State University and hopes to use her education at Fuqua to, “make healthcare more attainable for the people who need it the most.”
+Meghan has a Juris Doctor/Doctor of Civil Law degree from Louisiana State University and hopes to use her education at Fuqua to, “make healthcare more attainable for the people who need it the most.”
+Learn more about Meghan here.

 Duke’s Fuqua School of Business offers scholarships each year to individuals with social sector backgrounds who are looking to acquire business skills for use in their pursuit of social impact.
 The CASE Social Sector Scholarship brings in amazing students who add a richness to the Fuqua student body and bring their unique perspectives to the classroom.
 You can read about past scholars here.